MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample9.md

 ## Modulating Knee Visibility with LUTRescale in Animation

-We want show and hide the single segmentations during camera movements.
+We want to show and hide the single segmentations during camera movements.
 Add two `LUTRescale` modules to your workspace and connect them as illustrated down below.
 The rationale behind using `LUTRescale` is to control the transparency or visibility of elements in the scene at different timepoints.

 ![ LUTRescale](/images/tutorials/visualization//pathtracer/V9_3.png " LUTRescale")

 ## Animate Bones and Vessels

 Now, let's shift our focus to highlighting bones and vessels within the animation.
 Right-click on the `LUTRescale` module, navigate to *Show Window*, and select *Automatic Panel*.
 This will bring up the control window for the `LUTRescale` module.
 Search for the field named *targetMax*.
-You can either drag or drop it directly from the *Automatic Panel*, or alternatively, locate the *Max* field in the *Output Index Range* box within the module panel and then drag and drop it onto the fields section in the `AnimationRecorder` module, specifically under the *Perspective Camera* field.
+You can either drag and drop it directly from the *Automatic Panel*, or alternatively, locate the *Max* field in the *Output Index Range* box within the module panel and then drag and drop it onto the fields section in the `AnimationRecorder` module, specifically under the *Perspective Camera* field.

 By linking the *targetMax* field of the `LUTRescale` module to the `AnimationRecorder`, you establish a connection that allows you to define different values of the field for specific timepoints.
 The values between these timepoints can be interpolated as described above.